awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 ## Deleting an Item \- Table\.DeleteItem<a name="DeleteItemMidLevelDotNet"></a>

 The `DeleteItem` operation deletes an item from a table\.
-You can either pass the item's primary key as a parameter or if you have already read an item and have the corresponding `Document` object, you can pass it as a parameter to the `DeleteItem` method as shown in the following C\# code snippet\.
+You can either pass the item's primary key as a parameter, or, if you have already read an item and have the corresponding `Document` object, you can pass it as a parameter to the `DeleteItem` method as shown in the following C\# code example\.

 **Example**